 History

-The National Road was the first major road in the United States to be built with federal funds and was constructed between 1811 and 1818 between Cumberland, Maryland, and Wheeling, Virginia.
-2 Initially, travelers who reached the Monongahela River had to board ferries to cross the wide waterway.
+The need for a bridge at Brownsville grew out of the development of the National Road, the first major road in the United States built with federal funds.
+Constructed between 1811 and 1818, the road linked Cumberland, Maryland, and Wheeling, Virginia.
+2 At first, travelers reaching the Monongahela River had to rely on ferries to cross.

-The first crossing in the area was constructed when the city pushed material from nearby hillsides into Dunlap’s Creek to form a causeway.
-2 The causeway became Market Street and was later part of the National Road.
-The causeway was replaced by a wooden bridge shortly after, and in 1832, the U.S. Army Corps of Engineers built an iron truss over the creek.
+The earliest crossing in the Brownsville area was created when material from nearby hillsides was pushed into Dunlap’s Creek to form a causeway.
+2 That causeway became Market Street and later formed part of the National Road.
+It was soon replaced by a wooden bridge, and in 1832, the U.S. Army Corps of Engineers erected an iron truss over the creek.

-Petitions were passed by citizens of Brownsville and West Brownsville in September 1910, claiming that the high cost of a new bridge prevented it from being built by a private party.
-2 It asked instead that it be built with public funds provided by the counties of Washington and Fayette.
-The new bridge, according to the petition, would be 810-feet long.
+In September 1910, citizens of Brownsville and West Brownsville submitted petitions arguing that the cost of a new bridge was too great for private financing.
+2 They asked instead that the crossing be built with public funds supplied by Fayette and Washington counties.
+According to the petition, the proposed bridge would be 810 feet long.

-The Monongahela Railway Company attempted to prevent the new bridge from being constructed, asking the court for damage payments.
-2 The court ruled against the company and ordered that the new bridge be built at once.
+The Monongahela Railway Company tried to block the construction of the new bridge by seeking damages through the courts.
+2 The court ruled against the railway and ordered that the bridge be built without further delay.

-The Crossan Construction Company finished their work by early 1914.
-2 By mid-April, timber for the falsework, and 1,700 tons of steel from Jones & Laughlin for the truss had arrived on the site and work began on the superstructure.
-Construction was essentially complete by early October 1914 and a formal dedication was held.
-The new Brownsville Bridge was finished at a cost of $250,000 and carried no toll.
+Crossan completed its work by early 1914.
+2 By mid-April, timber for the falsework and 1,700 tons of steel from Jones & Laughlin had arrived, and erection of the superstructure began.
+Construction was essentially complete by early October 1914, when a formal dedication was held.
+The new Brownsville Bridge was completed at a reported cost of $250,000 and opened as a toll-free crossing.

-In 1929, the Brownsville Bridge became part of US 40.
-2 A bypass was completed in 1960 to the north.
+In 1929, the bridge became part of U.S. Route 40.
+2 A bypass to the north was completed in 1960, reducing through traffic on the span.

-The roadway deck was replaced with reinforced concrete panels and the superstructure repaired in 1947 and 1948, with further work done in 1966.
-2 In 1985, an empty barge broke loose from its moorings during a flood and struck a pier causing extensive damage.
-The bridge was redecked, some girder spans were replaced and the superstructure was repaired.
+The bridge underwent repairs and modernization several times.
+Its deck was replaced with reinforced concrete panels, and the superstructure was repaired in 1947 and 1948, followed by additional work in 1966.
+2 In 1985, an empty barge broke loose from its moorings during a flood and struck one of the piers, causing extensive damage.
+The bridge was redecked and repaired.

 Gallery